TalkingQuickly/talkingquickly.github.io/_posts/2014-08-09-auto-generate-vagrant-machines-from-chef-node-definitions.md

 ## Starting the Vagrant Box(es)

+* Make sure you have the vagrant omnibus plugin (<https://github.com/schisamo/vagrant-omnibus>) installed which allows you to specify the chef version which is used.
+To install it simply enter `vagrant plugin install vagrant-omnibus`.
 * Make sure you've got at least one node definition with the `vagrant` section specified above
 * If you're not using the `vagrant-berkshelf` plugin then run`bundle exec berks install`.
 If you've run this before you'll need to remove the `berks-cookbooks` directory first
 * Run `vagrant up` to start and provision all nodes which have the vagrant section, or `vagrant up NAME` where NAME is the name from the vagrant section of the node defintion to start a single node